mikexl/DataScienceWonderLand/Paper/SQL.md

 Well a lot to say but this product only works on *Windows*.
 SQL server is a fast growing product with lots new features introduced every year or couple.
 The *LocalDB* works quite well as a developer instance on a local computer as the name says *local* database.
 It has 10GB file size limit but I don’t see it is a problem even in the *big data* buzz world.
 As mostly I use sample data set on local machine.
-The *Analysis Services*, both multidimensional model and tabular model, I have been uaing them *real* in last few years.
+The *Analysis Services*, both multidimensional model and tabular model, I have been using them *real* in last few years.
 Quite happy with them. *In memory* technology may rule the empire now, however OLAP cubes still have its own place especially when your data just cannot be all fit into the memory.
 Worth to mention the old school favorites *sqlcmd* and *osql*

 ### MySQL